 Jessica Connell completed a Diploma in circus arts at the National Institute of Circus Arts (NICA) in Melbourne.
 Formerly a member of the Flying Fruit Fly Circus specializing in hula-hoops and aerials, Jessica spent five years performing around Australia in a variety of productions.
 She also contributed to A4’s first production, Downpour in 2009.

 In 2011 Jessica joined Circa where she was part of an eight-month season of Wunderkammer at the Chamäleon Theatre in Berlin.
 She then performed a three-month Australian regional tour of the Helpmann Award-winning show CIRCA.
 Jessica says one of her highlights was world premiering S by Circa at the Brisbane Festival in September 2012, which was her first new creation with the company.
-Jessica is excited to continue touring with the company and is looking forward to 2013.
+Jessica is excited to continue touring with the company and is looking forward to the year ahead.

 Jarred grew up as a member of ‘Cirkidz’, an Adelaide based youth circus with whom he trained, performed and toured with for over five years.

 He was a founding member of the circus/physical theatre company ‘The Rambutan Circus Collective’ which was awarded Best Circus/Theatre Show by Emerging Ensemble in the 2007 Adelaide Fringe for its season of Menagerie.

 In 2010, Jarred graduated from the National Institute of Circus Arts (NICA) where he specialized in contortion, handstands and swinging trapeze.

 Jarred joined Circa as an ensemble member in September 2011.

 Marty Evans came to circus by a more roundabout route than most.
 After watching nothing but circus videos during his lunchbreaks at Australia’s only nuclear reactor, Marty left behind his published scientific career, embracing his physical sports background to pursue a career in circus.